The identity standards guide provides an overview of the Southern State Community College official identity.

 Step 1 – Email Communications

-Email the Communications Department at firstname.lastname@example.org with a message stating you’d like to brand your email signature.
-Someone from the department will send a return email featuring their branded email signature.
+Email Communications at firstname.lastname@example.org with a message stating you’d like to brand your email signature.
+Someone from Communications will send a return email featuring their branded email signature.
 Highlight the entire signature, right click on the highlighted selection and select "Copy".

 Step 2 – Select File > Options